 Many cats do well with predictable routines.
 Consistent mealtimes, playtime, and a wind-down period before bed can work wonders for reducing stress-induced vocalization.

-If nighttime meowing seems like attention-seeking behavior, ignoring it can sometimes help break the habit.
+If nighttime meowing seems like attention-seeking behaviour, ignoring it can sometimes help break the habit.
 However, this is NOT advised if there's a chance your cat has a legitimate need, feels unwell, or is experiencing age-related confusion.

 Mimicking your cat's natural hunting instincts is key!
 Interactive play sessions before bed (think laser pointers, feathered wands, and puzzle toys) can tire them out and redirect restless energy.
 Aim for shorter, more frequent playtimes throughout the day instead of a single marathon session.